Pat Cleveland: Return to modeling

 After raising two children, Cleveland sporadically returned to modeling.
 In 1995, she started her own modeling agency in Milan.
 In 2003, Cleveland and her daughter Anna walked for Chanel at Paris Fashion Week.
-In 2010, she appeared in the documentary Ultrasuede, In Search of Halston and the same year appeared as a guest judge on the reality television series and interactive competition America's Next Top Model.
-In 2012, she appeared in two more fashion documentaries, Versailles ’73: American Runway Revolution and Timothy Greenfield-Sanders' About Face: Supermodels Then and Now.
-In 2013, she made an appearance on The Face, a modeling-themed reality television show hosted by model Naomi Campbell and in 2013 appeared in an ad campaign for MAC Cosmetics with models Jerry Hall and Marisa Berenson that was launched in dedication of fashion illustrator Antonio Lopez, who died of AIDS in 1987 and who had been close friends with all three models and instrumental in their early careers.
+In 2010, she appeared as a guest judge on the reality television series and interactive competition America's Next Top Model.

+In 2013, she made an appearance on The Face, a modeling-themed reality television show hosted by model Naomi Campbell.
+That year, she appeared in an ad campaign for MAC Cosmetics with models Jerry Hall and Marisa Berenson that was launched in dedication to fashion illustrator Antonio Lopez, who died of AIDS in 1987, who had been close friends with all three models and instrumental in their early careers.

 In 2014, she walked the runway for Moschino's Spring Collection in Milan and appeared on the cover of Numéro Russia, shot and styled by Tom Ford.
 In 2015, she returned to New York Fashion Week to walk the runway for Zac Posen, who also hired her and her daughter Anna to showcase his June 2015 resort collection, appeared in Vogue Japan and appeared in an ad campaign for Barneys New York.
 Both Cleveland and her daughter Anna were chosen for a 2015 ad campaign for French multinational high fashion house Lanvin.

 In 2016, she walked the runway for H&M during Paris Fashion Week and appeared on the cover of Vogue Italia with her family.
 She also appeared in editorials for Harper's Bazaar Japan and Vogue Spain.
-In February 2019, at age 68, she walked the runway for Hellessy and Naeem Khan at New York Fashion Week with former Halstonettes Karen Bjornson and Alva Chinn, and in March of the same year, she walked the runway (along with early peers Beverly Johnson and Grace Jones) at Paris Fashion Week for Tommy Hilfiger and Zendaya.
+In February 2019, at age 68, she walked the runway for Hellessy and Naeem Khan at New York Fashion Week with former Halstonettes Karen Bjornson and Alva Chinn, and in March of the same year, she walked the runway along with Beverly Johnson and Grace Jones at Paris Fashion Week for Tommy Hilfiger.
+In September 2019, she returned to the runway 6 months after being diagnosed with colon cancer, walking for the 2020 Spring Season shows for designers Nicole Miller and Chiara Boni.

-Legacy

-As early as 1980, the term "supermodel" was used to describe Cleveland.
-Former American editor-at-large for Vogue magazine André Leon Talley wrote, "She is the all-time superstar model" in an article for the June 1980 issue of Ebony magazine.
-Talley referred to Cleveland as "The first Black supermodel, the Josephine Baker of the international runways" in his 2003 published memoir A.L.T.: A Memoir.
-Vogue contributor Tina Isaac-Goizé referred to Cleveland as a "supermodel" in a 2015 article about Cleveland's daughter Anna.